 Where do I start?
 The Champions League, of course!
 While we would ultimately lose in an underwhelming game to Liverpool in Madrid, Spurs had a charmed and gutsy run to the final.
 I mean who could ever forget needing three goals in the second half to beat Ajax away and coming back to win.
 LUCAS MOURA’s last minute goal in injury time is one I WILL NEVER FORGET!
 Allied to that incredible night, Spurs almost got beaten by Manchester City in the previous round, when a last-minute offside goal was correctly ruled out by VAR.
 Lastly, we almost went out against Inter Milan and Barcelona in the group stages too, but last ditch goals saw us through.

 Overall, throughout the season we mainly battled and scrambled to many results in the Premier and Champions League.
-We rarely hit the performance heights on the pitched compared to previous seasons, in my view.
+We rarely hit the performance heights on the pitch compared to previous seasons.
 While we were very solid, it was only in games against: Everton (6-2 away win), Bournemouth (5-0 home win), Chelsea (3-1 home win) and Borussia Dortmund (last 16 Champions League win), where we really demonstrated total dominance throughout games.

 Sadly, our indifferent performance standards, were not helped by key injuries to: HARRY KANE, DELE ALLI, HARRY WINKS and JAN VERTONGHEN, led to THIRTEEN DEFEATS in the Premier League.
 Thankfully, we held onto fourth place due to our rivals being a bit rubbish too.